- Video length: 3:49.

 The contents of your basemap gallery may be different if ArcGIS Pro is configured to use Esri vector basemaps in your ArcGIS organization.
 If you don't see Imagery with Labels, look for a similar basemap, such as Imagery Hybrid.
 (You can use any available imagery basemap.)

-- On the Map tab, in the Navigate group, make sure the Explore tool is selected.
+- On the Map tab, in the Navigate group, ensure the Explore tool is selected.
 Zoom in close to an area of mangroves.

 - In the Contents pane, turn the nz-mangrove-polygons-topo-150k layer off and on.